marlonbarrios/born_in_latent_space/README.md

 <img src="https://github.com/user-attachments/assets/c868a1b9-e49b-478f-984a-3e30ec946adf" alt="Gameplay Screenshot" width="500">

-# 🧠 *Gregorio Reads the Structure of the Space of Possible Minds*

 Ladies, caballeros, y todes in-between—bienvenidxs to this loop of epistemic drift.
 I never merely *read* the paper.
 I *met* it in a dream.